CasimirKaPazi/balhukbar/Grammar.md

   They start with a consonant other than the glottal stop.
   Example: cyqte, tatake

-Interrogations, onomatopoeia and ideophones are open classes and it is very common to make them up on the fly as needed.
+Interjections, onomatopoeia and ideophones are open classes and it is very common to make them up on the fly as needed.
 They all function syntactically and morphologically just like other adjectives and are therefore a huge resource for new lexical material.

 <div id='Nouns'/>